 9. Tomato (1 medium = 268 mg potassium)

 Few foods are more versatile than tomatoes.
 Try making your own pico de gallo with tomatoes, mangoes, avocado, cilantro and onions.
 Swap out store-bought tomato sauce and use fresh tomatoes on top of pizza instead for a fresh flavor.

 Tomatoes are an excellent source of biotin, vitamin C, and vitamin K and a very good source of manganese, fiber, folate, niacin, phosphorus, and vitamins A, B6 and E. Cooked tomatoes are rich in lycopene, which acts as an antioxidant.

 10. Beets (1 cup = 259 mg potassium)

 Beets can be enjoyed raw, roasted, or boiled.
 Try pairing beets with arugula, watermelon, and feta for a bright and tasty salad.
 Beets are also the star of the popular Eastern European soup borscht, which often includes potatoes, carrots, and cabbage.
-Beets are an excellent source of folate and a very good source of magnesium, vitamin C, phosphorus, vitamin B6, iron, and fiber.
+It has many health benefits of beetroot and an excellent source of folate and a very good source of magnesium, vitamin C, phosphorus, vitamin B6, iron, and fiber.

 Potassium is found not only in fruits, but also in vegetables, legumes, dairy, and fish.
 This mineral serves as an electrolyte in the body and is a key part of digestive, muscular, nerve, and cardiovascular function.
 An increase in dietary potassium may help reduce blood pressure.